jbennie/sugar/doc/sass/spaces.md

 # Spaces

-Sugar provide a space feature that let you apply some margins, paddings, etc... using your [sizes](sizes.md) names.
+Sugar provide a space feature that let you apply some margins, paddings, etc...

 ## Features

-- Let you specify the default space for your website, then the other spaces will be interpolated from the sizes ratios
+- Let you specify the spaces for your website
+	- `smaller` : 5px
+	- `small` : 10px
+	- `default` : 20px
+	- `medium` : 40px
+	- `big` : 70px
-	- Default space : 1rem (customizable as well)
+	- `bigger` : 100px
-	- Big space will be 1rem * 2.4 = 2.4rem
-- Each spaces can be hard coded to bypass the sizes ratios
+- Each spaces can be overrided
 	- Use the ```@include s-setup()``` mixin to do so
 - Provide some helper classes like:
 	- ```.m-b``` : Default margin bottom